MethodAtlas

 Journal of Business & Economic StatisticsDOI: 10.1080/07350015.2016.1227711

-Oster extended the Altonji, Elder, and Taber approach to assess the robustness of regression estimates to omitted variable bias.
-She proposed a bounding method based on the proportional selection assumption and coefficient stability across specifications, now widely used in applied economics.
+Oster extends the Altonji, Elder, and Taber approach to assess the robustness of regression estimates to omitted variable bias.
+She proposes a bounding method based on the proportional selection assumption and coefficient stability across specifications, now widely used in applied economics.

 VanderWeele, T. J., & Ding, P. (2017).
 Sensitivity Analysis in Observational Research: Introducing the E-Value.